casanet/casanet-server/README.md

 (DDNS is recommended for easy access to home address).

 #### Method 2: Using casa remote server.
-The casa remote server is built for it, [casanet-remote](./remote/README.md) run on cloud service and to redirect API requests to the local server.
+The casa remote server is built for it, [casanet-remote](https://github.com/casanet/remote-server) run on cloud service and used to redirect API requests to the local server.

-## Supported right now.
+## Supported IoT devices / protocols

 -  Orvibo (aka wiwo)